State Estimation

 Updates

-In case bad data is detected, the function removes measurements from the coefficient and precision matrices, and mean vector within the DCStateEstimation type.
-Additionally, it marks the respective measurement within the Measurement type as out-of-service.
+If bad data is detected, the function flags the corresponding measurement within the Measurement type as out-of-service.

 Returns